 The top tether was created for use when the car seat is in forward facing mode.
 They are extremely important to use as they aid in limiting the forward rotation of the car seat in a crash.
 The top tether fastens to the top tether anchors in your car.

 7. Pick the seat that's the best fit not necessarily the one that you think looks the best

 Every child has a different body type.
 The seat that might work best for one child, may not work best for another.
 It’s important to select the seat you will be using based on the child’s height and weight measurements, rather than on what someone else has.
 Each seat on the market has been tested to high safety standards.
-As a tip, take a look at your little one’s measurements and search for a seat that would allow for extended rear-facing and/or a seat that has a higher harnessed capacity.
+As a general baby car seat safety tip, take a look at your little one’s measurements and search for a seat that would allow for extended rear-facing and/or a seat that has a higher harnessed capacity.